Omicron in Europe: Where has the new COVID variant been detected?

 Sweden

-A case was detected and confirmed by the Swedish National Public Health Agency on Monday.
-The person is a returnee from South Africa.
+The first case was detected and confirmed by the Swedish National Public Health Agency on November 29.
+The person was an arrival from South Africa.
+The ECDC now says there are seven confirmed cases in Sweden.

+The surge of new COVID-19 cases forced the organisers of the Nobel Peace Prize awards ceremonies to pare down the event in Stockholm on December 6.

 Switzerland

-The Swiss health authorities announced on Sunday the discovery of a "first probable case" in a person returning from South Africa.
+The Swiss health authorities announced on November 28 the discovery of a "first probable case" in a person returning from South Africa.
+Since then, the number of confirmed Omicron cases in Switzerland has risen to nine, according to GISAD's variant tracker.

+Some 2,000 people - most of them children - were placed into a 10-day quarantine in the cantons of Geneva and Vaud on December 3 after two cases were detected at an international school.

 United Kingdom

-As of Saturday, the number of reported cases in England and Scotland rose to 150 after the discovery of 75 more suspected cases in England alone.

-So far, 29 have been confirmed as the Omicron variant through genomic sequencing.
+According to the UK health secretary Sajid Javid, the number of confirmed Omicron cases in the UK had reached 336 on December 6, an increase of 90 infections in 24 hours.

+Of the recorded cases, 261 were in England, 71 in Scotland and four in Wales.
+Northern Ireland has yet to have a confirmed case.

-The first reported cases in the UK were six people in Scotland who tested positive for the new variant and a further three in England, bringing the initial total number of cases in the whole country to nine on Monday morning.
+The first reported cases in the UK were six people in Scotland who tested positive for the new variant and a further three in England, bringing the initial total number of cases in the whole country to nine by November 29.

 Four of the Scottish cases are not thought to be related to people who have travelled to Africa, according to Scottish Deputy First Minister John Swinney.

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 6.